linfengzhou/LeetCode/Python/unsorted/solutions.md

 - retain their original structure
 # 165
 - to do again
+# 168
+- converter(for this case, 10 -> 26)
+- recursion
 # 172
 - only need to check how many 5 in n (log5N)
 # 191
 - n & (n-1) find last 1
 - n % 2 n >> 1
+# 201
+- Solution 1:
+  - use a mask (111111111) to find the leftest common digits of m and n
+  - m = 1110001, n = 1110111, mask = 1110000
+- Solution 2:
+  - if n > m, which means the last digit for the answer is zero
+  - move m, n to one step left, to do the same test (also need to add a zero to right)